 - Step 1.
-Remove the server cover (see "Remove the server cover" on page 176). - Step 2.
-Disconnect the cables from the rear of the tape drive. - Step 3.
+Disconnect the cables from the rear of the tape drive. - Step 2.
 Gently pull the metal tab on the side of the chassis and push the tape drive outward from the rear; then, draw the tape drive out of the chassis.

-Figure 114.
-Removing a tape drive
+Figure 110.
+Tape drive removal

+After removing the tape drive:

-- 1. Install one of the following: - Another tape drive or an optical drive.
+- 1. Install one of the following:

+- Another tape drive or optical drive.

-See "Install a tape drive" on page 193 or "Install an optical drive" on page 131.
+- See "Install a tape drive" on page 153 or "Install an optical drive" on page 106.

-- A drive filler in the vacant drive bay. - 2.
-If you are instructed to return the component or optional device, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.
+- A drive filler in the vacant drive bay.

+- 2. If you are instructed to return the defective component, please package the part to prevent any shipping damage.
+Reuse the packaging the new part arrived in and follow all packaging instructions.